 Empowering young nationals through educational programs

 Core programs have been developed by SATORP, the joint-venture between Saudi Aramco and Total, to empower the young Saudi generation.
-These include scholarships, a very good way for youth to understand SATORP's various professions, and apprenticeship programs to learn in depth through tuition and prove skill levels through technical training.
+These include scholarships, a very good way for youth to understand SATORP's various professions, and apprenticeship programs to acquire in depth knowledge through tuition and improve skill levels through technical training.

 A Highly Regarded Apprenticeship Scheme

 SATORP runs an apprenticeship program offering technical training to around 150 Saudi high school graduates.
 Participants receive tuition in English, mathematics and physics for two years, followed by practical training for another year before commencing their practical training program.
 The fully trained apprentices will fill positions at the SATORP refinery.